Raiders player Charles Snowden facing misdemeanor DUI charge after Las Vegas arrest

 Snowden, a 26-year-old first-year defensive end, was arrested early Tuesday after Las Vegas police responded to a report of a “suspicious” vehicle near a busy intersection southwest of the Las Vegas Strip, according to court records and police reports.

-His attorneys, David Chesnoff and Richard Schonfeld, acknowledged the arrest and the Raiders said Thursday the team was in contact with the NFL and local authorities about “the incident involving Charles Snowden.”
+His attorneys, David Chesnoff and Richard Schonfeld, acknowledged the arrest but declined to describe the circumstances, and the Raiders said Thursday that the team was in contact with the NFL and local authorities about “the incident involving Charles Snowden.”

 “The club will not comment further as this is a legal matter,” the team statement said.